 Writing Consultations for Faculty

 Consultants from the Writing Center will be happy to visit your class and present a writing or revision workshop.
-To arrange a workshop, contact the Director of the Writing Center, Eliana Schonberg or the Assistant Director of the Writing Center, Juli Parrish.
+To arrange a workshop, contact the Interim Director of the Writing Center, Juli Parrish, or the Assistant Director of the Writing Center, Sarah Hart Micke.